 - the evaluation of insurance products,

-- quantative risk management,
+- quantitative risk management,

 - the modelling of dependencies and

-- dynamic portfolio optimisation.
+- dynamic portfolio optimization.

-Our group is very well connected to the finance industry.
+Our group is very well-connected to the finance industry.
 Furthermore, we play a leading role in the Masters Degree Program "Mathematical Finance and Actuarial Science", as well as in the joint Elite Masters Program "Finance and Information Management" (FIM) at the TUM, the University of Augsburg and the University of Bayreuth.